 - Health and wellness

 There are no right or wrong answers when it comes to your personal goals.
 What matters is that you take the time to be intentional about what’s working and what’s not and how you can make positive changes in the upcoming year.

-By focusing on the 3 P’s of loan officer business planning, we think you’ll find that you accomplish more than you ever have before and feel better while doing it.
+By focusing on the 5 P’s of loan officer business planning and business strategies, you’ll find that you accomplish more than you ever have before and feel better while doing it.

-For more help on the 3 P’s of loan officer business planning, download our business planning book here!
-It’s a fillable PDF that you can use to get started on your new goals (and the strategies and actions that will help you get there) right away.
-Here’s to your success in 2021 and beyond!
+For more help on the 5 P’s of loan officer business planning, download our business planning book here!
+It’s a fillable PDF that you can use to get started on your new goals—and the strategies and actions that will help you get there—right away.